Do you have a question about our courses?

 How many courses do I need to complete to move to advanced classes?

 - Our courses are designed to progressively build on skills for students wanting to develop their interest in designing and making jewellery.
 We recommend students complete a minimum of 3 intermediate 10 week courses to consolidate foundation skills and equip you with a range of extended techniques before moving to advanced level courses.

-- Students wishing to further develop their jewellery will be ready to use Flux Open Access afternoons, for self directed project work.
+- Students wishing to further develop their jewellery will be ready to use Flux Tuesday Extra, for self directed project work.

 - Other courses recommended by Flux include our own specialist short courses (see our short courses programme), apprenticeship schemes via the Worshipful Company of Goldsmiths, degree courses (Middlesex university, Central St Martins, Rochester).
 Alternatively you may wish to apply to join Flux Studios as a member to develop jewellery collections and explore your business potential.

 Special Deals for Accelerated Learning

 - Tuesday Extra Hours is an option that gives you a full day in the workshop every Tuesday for the 10 week term.
 The day starts 10am, work on your own projects till 5pm.
 The fee for the Tuesday Extra is £750 per term, or choose the Mini Extra option for £375 for the morning 3 hour session

 FAQ Short Courses and Workshops at Flux Jewellery School

 Our Short Course Programme is an exciting initiative in conjunction with Southwark Adult Learning Services to provide people with access to a range of exciting short courses in jewellery making.

 Courses typically run for 2 days and from beginner courses to specialist workshops, we aim to provide exciting learning opportunities for you that suit your interest.